dynm/pico-flexray/README.md

 ### Hardware connections
 1. For read-only FlexRay frame capture, connect a single transceiver to the vehicle’s bus, attach its BP/BM lines to the FlexRay lines in your vehicle.
 2. To differentiate frames from the ECU and the vehicle, use a man-in-the-middle (MITM) setup: split the original FlexRay cable and connect each half to its own transceiver with separate BP/BM pairs—one transceiver for the ECU side, one for the vehicle side.
+3. To perform a test, connect the REPLAY_TX pin to either RXD_FROM_ECU or RXD_FROM_VEHICLE.
+This will allow you to observe frames in Cabana.

 Refer to your board’s pinout for physical pad/header locations.
 Signals below use Pico GPIO numbers as configured in `src/main.c`.